Factbox: Blood and treasure or fantasy - What is the UK-U.S. 'special relationship'?

 The U.S. bond market, including government and corporate debt, is worth over $40.7 trillion, according to the Bank for International Settlements, while Britain’s bond market is worth $5.8 trillion.

-Sources: The International Monetary Fund, the U.S. Defense Department, U.K. Ministry of Defence, U.S. Office of the Director of National Intelligence, UK Intelligence and Security Committee of Parliament, Bank of England, Refinitiv.
+Sources: The International Monetary Fund, the U.S. Defence Department, U.K. Ministry of Defence, U.S. Office of the Director of National Intelligence, UK Intelligence and Security Committee of Parliament, Bank of England, Refinitiv.

 Reporting By Guy Faulconbridge and Andrew MacAskill; Editing by Frances Kerry